Celebrities who began 2023 with controversies

 Alex Ekubo and Fancy Acholonu

 Alex Ekubo and his estranged fiancée, Fancy, were virtually all over the news last year.
-However, a new drama that ensued between them last December spilt into the New Year.
+However, a new drama that ensued between them last December spilled into the New Year.

 While many were happy that finally, the couple was on their way to working things out and getting married, especially as Alex acknowledged the apology, they got another shocker, a few hours after the year started.